 Inspection and testing procedures are built into every stage of the manufacturing process.
 Even film cartons are tumbled to simulate rough handling.
-Photographic and physical tests are used to achieve the high reliability and uniformity of Kodak products.
-Kodak was one of the earliest companies to use product dating.
+Rigid photographic and physical tests guarantee the reliability and uniformity of Kodak products.
+For decades, Kodak has dated its film to protect customers.

-In Kodak's photographic processing laboratories, handling films and prints is white-glove work.
+In Kodak's photographic processing laboratories, handling film and prints is whiteglove work.
 Temperature, humidity, and chemical solutions are monitored.